Making an Initial Appointment

 When you first arrive, we will welcome you and present you with our intake forms.
 We recommend that new clients arrive early for their appointments to fill out paperwork.
 These forms usually take 10-20 minutes per client, in family counseling where a caregiver/parent fills out forms for themselves and their children, we recommend 30-40 minutes before the session to fill out the appropriate paperwork.
 Paperwork includes forms about our policies and the counselor that you will be seeing.
 These forms are similar to those you would fill out in a doctor’s office.
 We are happy to answer any questions you may have.

 In the first session, the client and counselor spend time getting to know one another.
 This is your time to talk about what brings you in- what’s going on in your life that isn’t quite working for you.
 This session may also include basic goal-setting and questionnaires to assess your therapeutic needs.
 Your session will be conducted in one of our counseling rooms.
 Some rooms have cameras for supervision purposes.
 Information regarding audio/video recording will be discussed prior to the start of your session to ensure your comfort.

-Once your session is done, you and your counselor will make another appointment.
-The time between sessions will vary from person to person and from session to session, we work around what will help you the most.
+Once your session is complete, you and your counselor will schedule another appointment.
+The time between sessions will vary from person to person and from session to session.
+We work around what benefits the client the most.

 Please be sure to bring the following items to your first appointment:

 - A list of your current medications and dosages

 - Any official documents stating legal rights and responsibilities for children, if necessary